 Secondly, communication is going through multiple sources; the factory sales person, the second factory sales person; and finally to the technical workers.
 Lost in translation is likely.

-If the manufacturer is not familiar with your product and how to make it, you’ll end up paying for their “education” in creating your product.
+If the chinese manufacturer is not familiar with your product and how to make it, you’ll end up paying for their “education” in creating your product.
 This is not a situation you want to be in!

 2. You can assess the general standard of the people, the sales staff, the managers the, workers.